Rishit-dagli/Rishit-dagli.github.io/_posts/2025-03-28-nerf-gs-datasets.md

   </a>
 </div>

 The data required for training NeRFs and Gaussian Splats is often much smaller than what used to be required for doing 3D reconstruction.
 There are quite quite a few formats for the per-scene datasets for training these methods.
-I often had problems on training such radiance fields on multiple datasets while working on any training, thus I share a collection of 3D reconstruction scenes gathered from various sources, each accompanied by a pre-trained Gaussian Splat model.
+I often had problems on training such radiance fields on multiple datasets while working on any training, thus I share a collection of 3D reconstruction scenes gathered from various sources, each accompanied by a trained Gaussian Splat.

 There are 77 scenes in this collection.
 Each scene in the dataset usually includes: